hashicorp-modules/tls-self-signed-cert/README.md

 ## Input Variables

-- `provision`: [Optional] Override to prevent provisioning resources in this module, defaults to "true".
+- `count`: [Optional] Module count, defaults to "1".
-- `name`: [Optional] Filename to write the private key data to, default to \"tls-private-key\".
+- `name`: [Optional] Filename to write the private key data to, default to "tls-private-key".
 - `algorithm`: [Optional] The name of the algorithm to use for the key.
 Currently-supported values are "RSA" and "ECDSA".
 Defaults to "RSA".
 - `rsa_bits`: [Optional] When algorithm is "RSA", the size of the generated RSA key in bits.
 Defaults to "2048".
 - `ecdsa_curve`: [Optional] When algorithm is "ECDSA", the name of the elliptic curve to use.
 May be any one of "P224", "P256", "P384" or "P521".
 Defaults to "P224".
-- `permissions`: [Optional] The Unix file permission to assign to the cert files (e.g. 0600).
+- `permissions`: [Optional] The Unix file permission to assign to the cert files (e.g. 0600), defaults to "0600".
 - `validity_period_hours`: [Required] The number of hours after initial issuing that the certificate will become invalid.
 - `ca_allowed_uses`: [Optional] List of keywords from RFC5280 describing a use that is permitted for the CA certificate.
 For more info and the list of keywords, see https://www.terraform.io/docs/providers/tls/r/self_signed_cert.html#allowed_uses.
 - `ca_common_name`: [Required] The common name to use in the subject of the CA certificate (e.g. hashicorp.com).